mdn/content/files/en-us/web/api/filesystemsyncaccesshandle/write/index.md

 browser-compat: api.FileSystemSyncAccessHandle.write
 ---

-{{securecontext_header}}{{APIRef("File System Access API")}}
+{{securecontext_header}}{{APIRef("File System API")}}

 The **`write()`** method of the
 {{domxref("FileSystemSyncAccessHandle")}} interface writes the content of a specified buffer to the file associated with the handle, optionally at a given offset.

-Files within the [origin private file system](/en-US/docs/Web/API/File_System_Access_API/Origin_private_file_system) are not visible to end-users, therefore are not subject to the same security checks as methods running on files within the user-visible file system.
+Files within the [origin private file system](/en-US/docs/Web/API/File_System_API/Origin_private_file_system) are not visible to end-users, therefore are not subject to the same security checks as methods running on files within the user-visible file system.
 As a result, writes performed using {{domxref('FileSystemSyncAccessHandle.write()')}} are much more performant.
 This makes them suitable for significant, large-scale file updates such as [SQLite](https://www.sqlite.org/wasm) database modifications.

 ## Syntax